-Description The TO, PD flags, WDT and the WDT Prescaler has cleared (re-counting from 0), if the other preclear WDT instruction has been executed.
+Description Together with CLR WDT2, clears the WDT.
+PD and TO are also cleared.
 Only execution of this instruction without the other preclear instruction just sets the indicated flag which implies this instruction has been executed and the TO and PD flags remain unchanged.